-The retention agreement of Mr. Guiffre, entered into between Mr. Guiffre and Cerulean on March 19, 2017, provides that he will be entitled to receive, (i) upon the timely execution of a release of claims agreement entered into contemporaneously with the retention agreement, a Retention Amount equal to his base salary for six (6) months (less all applicable taxes and withholdings), (ii) upon executing a reaffirmation of such release of claims on his termination date, (A) a Health Assistance Payment in the amount of twelve (12) times (or, if his termination is in connection with a change in control, eighteen (18) times) Cerulean's current monthly contribution to Cerulean-provided health and dental insurance coverage currently in effect with respect to such executive's coverage elections (less all applicable taxes and withholdings) and (B) an additional lump payment (a "Severance Payment") equal to his base salary for six (6) months (or, if his termination is in connection with a change in control, twelve (12) months) (less all applicable taxes and withholdings), and (iii) upon a change in control of Cerulean, the management change in control bonus under the caption "Management Change in Control Bonuses."
-In addition, if Mr. Guiffre is terminated in connection with a change in control of Cerulean, he will be entitled to receive an additional lump sum payment equal to 1.5 times in 2016 cash performance bonus (less all applicable taxes and withholdings) (a "Severance Bonus") upon executing a reaffirmation of his release of claims on his termination date.
+The retention agreement of Mr. Guiffre, entered into between Mr. Guiffre and Cerulean on March 19, 2017, provides that he will be entitled to receive, (i) upon the timely execution of a release of claims agreement entered into contemporaneously with the retention agreement, a Retention Amount equal to his base salary for six (6) months (less all applicable taxes and withholdings), (ii) upon executing a reaffirmation of such release of claims on his termination date, (A) a Health Assistance Payment in the amount of twelve (12) times (or, if his termination is in connection with a change in control, eighteen (18) times) Cerulean's current monthly contribution to Cerulean-provided health and dental insurance coverage currently in effect with respect to such executive's coverage elections (less all applicable taxes and withholdings) and (B) an additional lump sum payment (a "Severance Payment") equal to his base salary for six (6) months (or, if his termination is in connection with a change in control, twelve (12) months) (less all applicable taxes and withholdings), and (iii) upon a change in control of Cerulean, the management change in control bonus under the caption "Management Change in Control Bonuses."
+In addition, if Mr. Guiffre is terminated in connection with a change in control of Cerulean, he will be entitled to receive an additional lump sum payment equal to 1.5 times his 2016 cash performance bonus (less all applicable taxes and withholdings) (a "Severance Bonus") upon executing a reaffirmation of his release of claims on his termination date.
 Assuming Mr. Guiffre were terminated as of June 30, 2017, he would receive payments under the retention agreement in the amount of up to \$1,303,084 in the event of a change in control of Cerulean, or \$509,018 absent a change in control.
-If Mr. Guiffre is terminated by Cerulean for Cause (as defined in the retention agreement), or leaves Cerulean within the six (6)-month period following the date of the retention agreement for any reason without the agreement of Ceru
+If Mr. Guiffre is terminated by Cerulean for Cause (as defined in the retention agreement), or leaves Cerulean within the six (6)-month period following the date of the retention agreement for any reason without the agreement of Cerulean, he will be required to repay the Retention Amount in full, and will no longer be eligible to receive a Health Assistance Payment, Severance Payment, Severance Bonus or management change in control bonus.